harness/developer-hub/tutorials/manage-service-reliability/intro-java-exception-management.md

 Following are the types of Java exceptions:

-- **Uncaghut exceptiions** - Exceptions that the compiler does not catch.
-Instead, they are caught automatically and handled by the built-in exception handler in Java.
+- **Uncaught exception** - Exceptions that the compiler does not catch.
+Instead, the built-in exception handler in Java automatically catches and handles them.

 - **Caught exceptions** - Exceptions that are handled in code via the `try` and `catch` keywords.